b4mboo/legacy_ajax_callbacks/README.markdown

 LegacyAjaxCallbacks
 ======================

-This plugin re-enables inline AJAX callbacks in Rails 3 and allows you to continue using your old Rails 2 callbacks, until you are done porting all your views to the use of unobstrusive JavaScript.
+This plugin re-enables inline AJAX callbacks in Rails 3 and allows you to continue using your old Rails 2 callbacks, until your done porting all your views to the use of unobstrusive JavaScript.
 I highly recommend that transition to an unobstrusive approach, as it will make your code much cleaner.

 Some links for further reference on that topic: